FOR A SUSTAINABLE INVESTMENT AND A SMOOTH MIGRATION PROCESS

 - What will be done to minimize any inconvenience caused by the work?

-For large projects with multiple locations, phasing the migration is often unavoidable.
-Locations are transitioned to the new system one by one, while the old system continues to operate at the other locations.
+For large projects with multiple locations, it’s practically impossible to do otherwise than divide the migration project into phases.
+One by one, the locations are converted to the new system, while the old system continues to run at the other locations.

 6. Internal communication

-Keep your organization’s employees and other stakeholders informed about the (planning of the) work, the potential unavailability of systems, or any inconvenience caused.
-Don’t forget to highlight the importance of the migration and the benefits of the new system for its users.
+Communicate with the organization’s employees and other involved parties about the (planning of) activities, the potential unavailability of systems, or possible inconvenience.
+Don’t forget to mention the importance of the migration and the benefits of the new system for the users.

 Need advice?

-Are you dealing with a system that is outdated or reaching end-of-life?
-Feel free to contact us to discuss how we can plan your migration process.
+Are you dealing with a system that is outdated or becoming end-of-life?
+Feel free to contact us to discuss how we can arrange the migration process for you.